mbhall88/fast5seek/change_notes.md

+- 20180112 @conchoecia change notes
+  - Changed the parallelized version of the program to use tqdm instead of progressbar.
+This shows the progress of parallelized processes.
+  - Added a heuristic to find the optimum number of files per process.
+    This should speed up the analyses drastically if there are many processes on the computer being used.

 - 20171223 @conchoecia change notes
   - enable the user to input multiple reference files and multiple directories to search in